Last Updated on February 1, 2025

 Entities that we are legally required to share with pursuant to law; service providers; prospective purchasers of our business; our affiliates; and outside auditors and lawyers.

 Other information you submit to Standard Process or its service providers.
-This may include requests or communications you submit to us, emails, ratings, social media communications, or customer service call recording.
+This may include requests or communications you submit to us, emails, ratings, social media communications, whether or not you are a first time or recurring visitor, or customer service call recording.

 Entities that we are legally required to share with pursuant to law; service providers; our affiliates; outside auditors and lawyers; and social networks.